fluidtrends/carmel/CONTRIBUTING.md

 Explain the problem and include additional details to help us reproduce the problem:

 * **Use a clear and descriptive title** for the issue to identify the problem.
 * **Describe the exact steps which reproduce the problem** in as many details as possible.
-For example describe what were you doing in the Carmel studio when the bug appeared. **Don't just list the steps try to explain how you did them**.
+For example describe what were you doing in the Carmel studio when the bug appeared. **Don't just list the steps, try to explain how you did them**.
 * **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 * **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
 * **Explain which behavior you expected to see instead and why.**